creode/marketing-signup/README.md

 Here is a list of potential features that we may want to think about implementing, these need to be discussed beforehand and decided on if we should implement them:

 * Field Mappings/Formatting - Include a field mapping/formatting function in one of our classes so that we know how to format the format for specific apis.
 This could be an external class but we might be able to provide some kind of functionality in a base class to handle them.

+* Improved Error Handling - Currently the error handling needs to be handled by the user calling this library.
+We should try to move this here if we can.